 As I traveled more, I discovered that some hotels have nicer breakfast spreads.
-When we stayed at the Waldorf=Astoria in New York, we had access to the lounge where they served breakfast in the morning and snacks in the afternoon.
+When we stayed at the Waldorf=Astoria in New York, we had access to the lounge, where they served breakfast in the morning and snacks in the afternoon.
 The atmosphere was nicer, we had real silverware and china plates but it was the same basics.
 The bagels weren’t stale, just bland.
 The eggs weren’t powdered, just overcooked from sitting in a chafing dish.
 The coffee was drinkable, but still not fresh.
 There were additions of cold cuts and cheeses but nothing more than Boar’s Head from the deli.

 Breakfast at the Hyatt House in Raleigh, NC was surprisingly good.
 Items were fresh and service was prompt and pleasant.
-It was like we were eating in a restaurant and not side room off the hotel lobby.
+It was like we were eating in a restaurant and not a side room off the hotel lobby.
 The spread at the Sheraton Times Square was great for our needs (read: we didn’t have to go outside the hotel in February and freeze just to get a coffee and bagel).
-I still wouldn’t put any of these breakfasts on the list of life altering experiences.
+But I still wouldn’t put any of these breakfasts on the list of life-altering experiences.

 I know that in other areas of the world, breakfast is more important.
-Travelers from the United Kingdom will look for hotels which include a full breakfast every morning, but I just can’t see how you cat eat a full English breakfast and then do anything else that morning.
+Travelers from the United Kingdom will look for hotels that include a full breakfast every day, but I just can’t see how you can eat a full English breakfast and then do anything else that morning.
 When we were in Australia, our hotels had a full spread set up (including Vegemite, EW!)
 When we visited Paris, our hotel had a breakfast setup where you were required to sit down and have the waiters bring the items from the buffet to your table.
 When we were in Salzburg, our first hotel, Hotel Schloss Leopoldskron, had a full buffet in the main building every morning (we went more to see the rooms that inspired The Sound of Music than for the food).

 Has My Opinion Of Free Breakfast Changed?

 Even with access to breakfast, it’s not a big deal for us.
 In Key West at the Waldorf Astoria Casa Marina, I had to ask for our free breakfast vouchers only to find out they didn’t cover the full cost of breakfast.
-We much preferred going to Sarabeths and paying for our breakfast.
+We much preferred going to Sarabeth’s and paying for our breakfast.
 In Washington D.C., the hotel breakfast was nice but the restaurant was understaffed.
 I had to wait to be seated, to get my coffee and then for a check (for a free buffet breakfast) before I could leave.
 All I had to eat was coffee and a bagel with peanut butter; hardly worth the time spent.
 I’ve already mentioned our two New York hotel breakfasts; they were suitable but if I’m in New York I’d much rather walk to Ess-A-Bagel than eat a bland copy at my hotel.

 This post first appeared on Your Mileage May Vary